-Spiders are important part of our ecosystem.
+Spiders are an important part of our ecosystem.
 There are more than 48000 species of Spiders in the world.
-We have gathered complete set of Spider Facts For Kids that will help you in learning all about spiders.
+We have gathered a complete set of Spider Facts For Kids that will help you in learning all about spiders.
 You are going to learn its scientific name, classification, spider family tree, characteristics, senses, body parts, brain, heart, appearance, legs, eyes, size, color, male, female, lifespan, life cycle, spider web, diet, prey, food chain, ecosystem, reproduction, eggs, spiderling, behavior, poison, sting, endangered, benefits and many other interesting facts about the Spider.
 You will get here all the Spider Information For Kids you need

 Spider Facts For Kids

 1. What Is A Spider

 - Spiders are invertebrates of the Phylum Arthropoda.